raulhammerl/limbion/index.md

 ## What's in it?

-limbion learning - making an impact, creating value, crossing digital boundaries
+limbion learning creates learning experiences, business cases and networks for the digital world.

+Making an impact -- Creating value -- Crossing digital boundaries

 ***